 Secondly, it will also notify you of keyword opportunities—keywords that aren’t ranking at number one just yet but have the potential to do so if used correctly.
 Knowing your keyword opportunities can give you an advantage over your competition, as you’ll have the chance to spearhead the rising popularity of a keyword.
 When your site starts to ranks better, these diamond-in-the-dust keywords will increase your site’s ranking and traffic.

 SEMrush is a favorite for many critics as a keyword tracking tool, as it doesn’t differentiate between your site and competitive sites.
-While this can have its attractions, it’s also the reason we only made it number four on our list.
-DYNO Mapper, SE Ranking, and SEO Profiler also let you track competitors, but in a way that gives you specific suggestions for improving your site.
+While this can have its attractions, it’s also the reason we only made it number three on our list.
+DYNO Mapper and SEO Profiler also let you track competitors, but in a way that gives you specific suggestions for improving your site.

 That said, for what it offers SEMrush is very easy to use.
 Using the tool’s search bar, you can ask SEMrush to rank a site or page’s Google and Bing results by providing the URL.
 Once the results are in, you’ll also be able to compare them to how other sites and pages rank by selecting a keyword.